 These experiences are conducted at the Standardized Patient Program, a state-of-the-art facility dedicated to the evaluation, assessment and teaching of technical skills for students, faculty and health care providers throughout the State of Maryland.
 This facility is a joint venture of the University of Maryland School of Medicine and School of Nursing.

 - student's ability to conduct an appropriate history and physical

 - student's ability to identify presenting problems and risk factors

 - student's ability to formulate a differential diagnosis and plan of management

 - student's interpersonal communication skills, including verbal, paraverbal, and nonverbal communications

 Standardized patients are incorporated in the medical school curriculum during the following courses/clerkships:

-During Introduction to Clinical Medicine I, students have three encounters with standardized patients that encompass the medical interview with a common medical problem, a sexual problem, and a genetics problem.
+During Practice of Medicine I, students have six encounters with standardized patients and physical exam teaching associates (PETAs) that encompass the medical interviews with common medical problems, the neurological exam, head/eyes/ear/nose/throat (HEENT) exam and abdominal exam.

-Students are required to pass a six station Objective Structured Clinical Examination (OSCE) for graduation.
+Students are required to pass a multi-station Objective Structured Clinical Examination (OSCE) for graduation.